 Differences in Withdrawing Money from IRA, 401(k) and 529 Plan

-On the other hand, just like the traditional IRA or 401(k), the earnings made in the accounts would be subject to taxes—at your tax rate since you are the account owner—and a 10% penalty if they weren’t used for qualified education expenses.
+On the other hand, just like the traditional IRA or 401(k), the earnings made in the accounts would be subject to taxes — at your tax rate since you are the account owner —and a 10% penalty if they weren’t used for qualified education expenses.
 The money you save in a 529 plan can be used for qualified higher education expenses, which include tuition and fees, room and board, books, and required supplies and equipment (including computers and internet) required for enrollment in or attendance at an eligible higher education institution.
-(For related reading, see: The Best Way to Withdraw Money From a 529 Plan.)

 If your child earns such strong scholarships that you can’t use up the 529 plan earnings, you can take a “scholarship exception” where you can take a nonqualified withdrawal up to the amount of a scholarship; although you will pay taxes on the earnings, you won’t pay the additional 10% penalty that’s imposed on a nonqualified withdrawal.

 Traditional IRA or 401(k) and 529 plans can be smart accounts for you and your family members to set up and contribute to.
 In the tax world, very little income escapes taxation, so it’s a great deal to use one of these plans.
-Take advantage of one or both today!
+It's best to avoid cashing out your IRA if possible, but it's your money.
+Consider taking advantage of one of these plans.